gaslight/posts/posts/2013-07-01-ember-controller-concepts.md

 There's a lot going on in this new `action` call.
 The `toggleSelect` action gets sent up the chain of controllers all the way up the router unless something implements that method along the way.
-Also notice that we're passing in `controller` to action.
-This is important because we want to be setting properties on the controller, not the model itself.
+In this case, our `IndexController` will catch this call.
+Also notice that we're passing in `controller` to `action`.
+This is important because we want to set properties on the controller, not on the model itself.
 If we used `this`, the controller would be unwrapped and we would be working with the naked model.

 So [now check it out](http://jsbin.com/ucanam/255).
 It works!